 Nancy Seki was a Japanese artist and essayist known for her daring opinions and illustrations, and this is one of a number of products from Classiky featuring her caricatures and artwork.

 Nancy Seki's handbook for active and former female students, this handheld size notebook is compact and slim and can be brought around your daily activities without adding any bulk to your bag.
 On the first page, you will find a column to fill in your personal details and on the left page, is a clear pocket for pictures or to store a memorable trinket.
+Each page inside the notebook has a space for you to fill in the year, month, date and weather, and illustrations of a schoolgirl in a traditional uniform are found on pages in the notebook.

 At the end of the book is a page where you can record your teacher's name, timetable, and memories.